zarf-dev/proposals/0033-registry-proxy/README.md

 and make progress.
 -->

 * Remove current mechanism for bootstrapping Zarf using a `Service` of type `NodePort` and the "route_localnet hack".
-At least in the short term
+At least in the short term.

 ## Proposal